 I am excited to share the tutorial for this wine tote bag that I mentioned earlier!
 I had fun playing around and coming up with the pattern.
 I have seen lots of patterns online for wine gift bags, but I wanted to make something that was more of a reusable wine tote, inspired by this BuiltNY tote.
 One of these would make a great housewarming, hostess, or holiday gift, but it would also be great to make and keep for yourself.
 I find we are often heading out to a dinner party or other gathering and grab a bottle of wine on the way out the door - and it ends up awkwardly stuffed in my purse, halfway sticking out.
 So I am sure we will get a lot of use out of these new totes!
 Even better, since they are made with two layers of quilt batting, if you wanted to really do it right, you could make one layer out of insulated batting and then the tote would help to keep white wine cool during transit, too.
-If you make a wine tote with this tutorial I would love to see how it turned out - you can share a photo in the Needle and Spatula Flickr group.

 What you will need: